forkkit/supertokens-node-mysql-ref-jwt/README.md

 ## Future work
 - Enable this to work with mobile apps as well.
-- Create a WiKi explaining the logic behind how sessions in this library are managed.
 - Add unit testing.

 ## Support, questions and bugs